Only this pageAll pages

 When a Release Candidate (RC) for a new major version of an Umbraco product is released, a new documentation version will be available.
 Once the major version is officially released, its documentation becomes the default version on the documentation site.

-The Umbraco Documentation follows the LTS and EOL strategies outlined for the Umbraco CMSarrow-up-right.
+The Umbraco Documentation follows the .

 Documentation for each major version remains available until that version reaches End of Life.
 After EOL: